What is OFAC?

 What are the Consequences of Non-Compliance?

 Penalties for noncompliance with OFAC requirements can be severe.
 Criminal penalties for willful violations can include fines ranging up to $20 million and imprisonment of up to 30 years.
 Civil penalties can range from $65,000 to $1,075,000 for each violation.

-Determine Your Risk Profile – In general, the scope and breadth of your company’s OFAC compliance program should be proportionate to the probability that your company will conduct a transaction with a person or organization subject to OFAC control, the frequency with which OFAC is currently updating its lists, and other risk factors.
-Companies that engage in business activities making them high-risk for OFAC violations, such as covering risks in or near countries hostile to the United States, should have a comprehensive OFAC compliance program.
+Determine Your Risk Profile – In general, the scope and breadth of your company’s OFAC compliance program should be proportionate to the probability that your company will conduct a transaction with a person or organization subject to OFAC control, the frequency with which OFAC is currently updating its sanctions lists, and other risk factors.
+Companies that engage in business activities making them high-risk for OFAC violations, such as covering risks in or near countries hostile to the United States, should have a rigorous and comprehensive OFAC compliance program.

 Designate a Compliance Manager – Your company’s OFAC compliance program should be managed by a Designated Compliance Officer (DCO).
 The person chosen should have ample authority to recommend and implement the policy and procedural changes necessary to effectively carry out program requirements.